modo-github/galactic-weather-clock/README.md

 ### What is it?

-This is a slimmed down version of Raphaël Velt's clock.
+This is a slimmed down version of Raphaël Velt's script for Pimoroni's Galactic Unicorn [buy from Pimoroni shop](https://shop.pimoroni.com/products/galactic-unicorn) that shows a clock as well as the current weather.

+It uses the [Open Meteo API](https://open-meteo.com/en/docs) to retrieve the weather forecast as well as to adjust the time zone.

 I felt their version was a bit to busy.
 #### Removed
 * Birds